tl-its-umich-edu/my-learning-analytics/README.md

 My Learning Analytics based on django framework

 ## Environment configuration
-There is some environment configuration and addtional files needed for this app to run.
-You can put this in a file called .env for testing.
+There is some environment configuration for docker-compose on local host and addtional files needed for this app to run.
+Most of these files are in config directory.

 Configuration:

-Copy the file `.env.sample` to `.env` and fill in with the values for local testing.
+- Copy the file `.env.sample` to `.env` and fill in with the values for local testing.
 You may also provide a .env file if you have one.

+- Copy the file config/env_sample.json to config/env.json.
+This is where most of the configuration for the application is done.

+- If you were using a prior version of MyLA, there is a utility "env_to_json.py" to help convert your configuration.
+Running `python env_to_json.py > config/env.json` should create your new config file from your .env file.

 On OpenShift fill these in the appropriate places to provide the environment.